2 The Bayesian Logic

 2.1.1 The ML estimator

-The idea of maximum likelihood estimation (MLE) is to look for the set of parameters that would, under the given model assumption, lead to the highest probability to obtain the observed data.
-In our case we have only one parameter, the probability of success per flip.
-Let’s plot this for different values and look for the maximum.
+The idea of maximum likelihood estimation (MLE) is to look for the set of parameters that would, under the given model assumption, lead to the highest probability of obtaining the observed data.

 parametervalues <- seq(0,1,0.001) # parameters to check